kentech01/energico-ui/src/INDEX.md

-# 📚 WattWise Documentation Index
+# 📚 Energico Documentation Index

-Welcome to the complete documentation for **WattWise - AI Energy Coach for Small Businesses**.
+Welcome to the complete documentation for **Energico - AI Energy Coach for Small Businesses**.

 ---